EmaroLab/gesture_based_interface/kinect_transforms/README.md

 ## Package Content

-This package contains node to manage all the tf system.
+This package contains nodes to manage all the tf system.

 # Requirements:
 * Linux Ubuntu 18.04